Wolverine971/9takes/src/blog/people/celebrities/Kourtney-Kardashian.md

 ## Assertive Moral Compass

 Moreover, Kourtney's assertive moral compass comes to light during moments of family controversies.
-When her sister [Kim](/blog/famous-enneagram-types/Kim-Kardashian) lost her diamond earring in the ocean, Kourtney's response was not of sympathy, but rather a stern reminder of their privileged life - "Kim, there's people that are dying."
+When her sister <a href="/blog/famous-enneagram-types/Kim-Kardashian">Kim</a> lost her diamond earring in the ocean, Kourtney's response was not of sympathy, but rather a stern reminder of their privileged life - "Kim, there's people that are dying."
 This incidence mirrors the rationality and ethical sense of a Type 1, who can't ignore the bigger picture for petty grievances.

 ## Need for Order and Control